-The story of Kongo began about five years ago when he was discovered as a suitcase stowaway during a business trip.
+The story of Kongo began about six years ago when he was discovered as a suitcase stowaway during a business trip.
 (Mrs. Kongo loves to sneak surprises into the luggage).
 I quickly began taking pictures of the little monkey in different settings and emailing them back to Mrs. Kongo and when granddaughters came along they also began receiving pictures and began tracking the little monkey’s journeys.
 It’s sort of like a simian version of the traveling gnome which, I believe, was stolen from the movie Amélie.

 In early November 2011, I had a weird dream about Kongo wanting to start a travel blog but he couldn’t find the right software to do it.
 Anyway, it got me thinking about a blog for Kongo, I stumbled upon WordPress, and the rest is…well, history.

 In February 2012 Missy showed up and started hanging out with Kongo.
 Missy is a sultry